viamrobotics/docs/docs/ml/vision/mlmodel.md

 linkTitle: "mlmodel"
 weight: 10
 type: "docs"
-description: "A detector or classifier that uses a tflite model available on the machine to draw bounding boxes around objects or return a class label."
+description: "A detector or classifier that uses an ML model available on the machine to draw bounding boxes around objects or return a class label."
 tags: ["vision", "computer vision", "CV", "services", "detection"]
 images: ["/ml/vision/dog-detector.png"]
 aliases: